-The Black Berkey is a gravity Berkey water filter element that comes in sets of 2.
-Independent lab testing has found that the Black Berkey filters remove 100% of pathogens from water that had 10,000 times the amount of contaminants per liter.
-The Black Berkey filters contain tiny micropores that trap contaminants and remove them from the water that flows into the lower chamber of a gravity water filter.
+The Black Berkey elements are gravity filters that are sold in sets of 2.
+Independent lab testing by several EPA-accredited laboratories shows that the Black Berkey filters greatly reduce pathogens, chemicals, radiological contaminants, and organic impurities (more on that below).
+The Black Berkey filters contain tiny micropores that trap contaminants as water flows into the lower chamber of the gravity water filter.

-Propur’s ProOne filter is an economical, easy-clean gravity filter, which is designed to target contaminants often found in well water or outdoor lakes and streams – as well as those found in tap water.
-Independent lab testing on Propur’s behalf has found the ProOne filter capable of reducing or removing more than 200 contaminants.
+Propur’s ProOne G2.0 filter is an economical, easy-clean filter that fits inside the ProOne Gravity Water Filter and is designed to target contaminants often found in well water or outdoor lakes and streams – as well as those found in tap water.
+NSF lab testing on Propur’s behalf has found the ProOne G2.0 filter capable of reducing or removing more than 200 contaminants.

-Alongside the ProOne, there are several other Propur water filters: The ProMax filter for countertop and under-counter filters, and the ProOne G2.0 Slimline, a gravity water filter similar to the ProOne that is also used in gravity-fed water filtration units.
-There’s also an Inline Connect FS10 filter that uses ProMax technology, and a refrigerator filter, and a range of ProMaxTM shower filters.
+Alongside the ProOne Gravity Water Filter, there are several other Propur water filter systems: The ProMax filter for countertop and under-counter filters, and the ProOne G2.0 Slimline.
+There’s also an Inline Connect FS10 filter that uses ProMax technology, a refrigerator filter, and a range of ProMaxTM shower filters.